kadirbastimar/kadirbastimar/README.md

 Hello everyone ✋

-if you contact me using this way :) https://www.linkedin.com/in/kadirbastimar/
+if you want contact to me, using this way :) https://www.linkedin.com/in/kadirbastimar/
 <br>
 or